ricvolpi/certified-distributional-robustness/README.md

  trainOps.py: class to train and test the model.

- run_exp.sh: to lunch an experiment.
+ run_exp.sh: to launch an experiment.

  exp_configuration: configuration file for an experiment, set here the hyperparameters.